 Animal Health Sciences

 Earning a degree in animal health sciences prepares you to work as a veterinary technologist.
-Read on to learn about educational requirements, salaries and job duties.
+Continue reading to learn about educational requirements, salaries and job duties in this field.

 Animal lovers seeking higher education may consider studying animal health science, training to become veterinary technologists.
 Veterinary technologists may play a major role in the healthcare of pets, livestock or zoo animals.
 They often use technical equipment to treat sick or injured animals, and function as an assistant to the veterinarian.